moebiusmania/learn-firebase-with-vite/readme.md

 $ npm ci
 ```

+- copy the content of `.env.example` in a new `.env` file
+- replace the placeholder values with the `appId` and `projectID` from your Firebase project settings
 - (instantly) start the dev server

 ```bash
 $ npm run dev
 ```

+## Deploy with GH Actions & Pages
+This repo contains a `./github/workflows/build.yml` file which is configured to build the application with Github Actions and deploy on Github Pages.

+In order for the build to work you will also have to add 2 new Secrets in Github repository settings: `VITE_APPID` and `VITE_PROJECTID` with the same values you previously used for the `.env` file.
 ## License

 Released with [MIT license](LICENSE).